DucTrungNguyen/intern_rikkei/README.md

 # intern_rikkei
-This is Itenrn with Rikkei
+This is an internship with Rikkei

 ## ✨ Description
 Intern at RikkeiSoft